Skip to content

 • Corporate funders: Foundations and grantmaking programs at for-profit organizations.

 • Governments: Funding awarded by donor governments through a range of agencies and embassies.
-This report documents government funding focused on international development
+This report documents government funding focused on international development efforts to advance LGBTI rights and does not include governments’ domestic funding.

 • Anonymous funders: Foundations and funds seeking to maintain anonymity in their giving.

-Data from individual donors is not collected unless the funding was awarded through a philanthropic entity, such as a private foundation or a donor-advised fund housed at a public foundation.
+Data from individual donors is not collected unless the funding was awarded through a philanthropic entity, such as a private foundation or a donor-advised fund housed at a foundation.

 How to Protect Grantee (or Donor) Anonymity?

 We recognize that some funders may need to limit detail in funding data, due to security concerns or other reasons.
 We aim to support funders in sharing as much information as is safely possible with consideration of these concerns, and work with donors with a variety of needs and reporting restrictions.
-If you have any specific questions how to document and/or share your data, please contact research@globalphilanthropyproject.org.
+If you have any specific questions about how to document and/or share your data, please contact research@globalphilanthropyproject.org.

-• In the case that grantee name should be anonymized due to safety concerns we encourage funders to share the names with our analysis team if possible.
-In this case, please indicate “Grantee Name [Anonymous]” and we will use the grantee name only to inform the report on relevant general characteristics of the grantee such as type of grantee.
+• In the case that a grantee name should be anonymized due to safety concerns we encourage funders to share the names with our analysis team if possible.
+In this case, please indicate “Grantee Name [Anonymous]” and we will use the grantee name only to inform the data analysis on relevant general characteristics of the grantee such as type of grantee.
 These grantees will appear as Anonymous in the Global Resources Report or any additional materials.

 How Do We Handle Regranting/Funding Through Intermediaries?